• Skip to main content

 This land is two stories, with Bowser's Castle and Peach's Castle towering above, and shops and dining tucked below.
 The vertical design makes the entire area feel alive and immersive.
 Every direction you turn, there's something moving, glowing, or animating around you.

-Through a side tunnel, you’ll find Donkey Kong Country, which includes its own snack stand and the new attraction Donkey Kong: Mine-Cart Madness.
-Unfortunately, this ride wasn’t running during our preview, but I got a good look at the track and theming, and I cannot wait to experience it when it's open.
+Through a side tunnel, you'll find Donkey Kong Country, which includes its own snack stand and the new attraction Donkey Kong: Mine-Cart Madness.
+Unfortunately, this ride wasn't running at the time of our visit, but I got a good look at the track and theming, and I cannot wait to experience it when it's open.

 We did get to ride Mario Kart: Bowser's Challenge, and let me just say, it blew my mind.
 The use of augmented reality and interactivity was so well done.
 It genuinely felt like being inside the game, steering, racing, and battling through familiar courses with your team.
 I kept shaking Mr. Garlic's arm and exclaiming 'Look at this!'
 'It's Rainbow Road!'.
 Truly a highlight of the day.

-As for food and drink, this land keeps the theming going with some seriously fun and creative options:
+As for food and drink, this land keeps the theming going with some seriously fun and creative options (I'll be linking to menus, marking which spots require reservations, and offer dietary-friendly options as that info becomes available):

-- Toadstool Café – Chef Toad has been hard at work crafting themed meals like burgers, meatballs, and tiramisu, all with Mushroom Kingdom flair and adorable presentation.
+• Toadstool Café (Quick Service, Healthy Options, Allergy Info Available): Chef Toad has been hard at work crafting themed meals like burgers, meatballs, and tiramisu, all with Mushroom Kingdom flair and adorable presentation.

-- Turbo-Boost Treats – A small snack stand near Bowser’s Castle, serving up popcorn and drinks to fuel your next power-up.
+• Turbo-Boost Treats (Snack Stand): A small snack stand near Bowser's Castle, serving up popcorn and drinks to fuel your next power-up.

-- Yoshi’s Snack Island – A tropical-themed stand with fruit smoothies and shell-shaped pizza calzones.
-Yes, they’re as cute as they sound.
+• Yoshi's Snack Island (Snack Stand): A tropical-themed snack stand, located on the bottom floor, with fruit smoothies and shell-shaped pizza calzones.
+Yes, they're as cute as they sound.

-- The Bubbly Barrel – Located inside Donkey Kong Country, this stand serves up tropical drinks and sweet treats, many of which come in collectible barrel cups!
+• The Bubbly Barrel (Snack Stand): Located inside Donkey Kong Country, this stand serves up tropical drinks and banana flavored sweet treats, many of which come in collectible barrel cups!

 Additional Information & FAQ's: